 In October of 1969, the church rented the small building which now serves as storage for the Landis Corporation, located next door to our current church/school facilities.
-Here they held services for nearly two years, and it was in this building that Victory Baptist Church was organized with thirty one charter members.
+Here they held services for nearly two years, and it was in this building that Victory Baptist Church was organized with thirty-four charter members.

 The church saw continuous growth and soon outgrew the rented building.
 At that time, the men of the church decided to sell bonds and purchased the seven acres where our facility currently exists.
 Construction began on a new church building.